Chart Color Schemes

 The educational profile of Tea Tree Gully exceeds national averages, with above-average qualification levels and academic performance metrics

-In Tea Tree Gully, 23.8% of residents aged 15 and above hold university degrees, compared to the Australian average of 30.4%.
-The most common degree type is Bachelor's at 16.3%, followed by postgraduate qualifications at 4.7% and graduate diplomas at 2.8%.
-Vocational credentials are also prevalent, with 38.1% of residents holding such qualifications; advanced diplomas account for 11.1% and certificates make up 27.0%.
-Educational participation is high, with 25.4% of residents currently enrolled in formal education.
+Educational qualifications in Tea Tree Gully trail regional benchmarks, with 23.8% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+Bachelor degrees are the most prevalent at 16.3%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.8%).
+Vocational credentials are also prominent, with 38.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.1%, while certificates make up 27.0%.
+Educational participation is notably high in Tea Tree Gully, with 25.4% of residents currently enrolled in formal education.

 This includes 9.2% in primary education, 6.2% in secondary education, and 5.2% pursuing tertiary education.